FelixOnline/v2/content/articles/2011-3-3-lansleys-plans-will-stitch-up-the-nhs.md

 subtitle: >
   With cost the driving factor, quality of care will suffer
 date: "2011-03-03 21:06:46 +0000"

 # Attributes from Felix Online V1
 id: "1020"
 old_path: /comment/1020/lansleys-plans-will-stitch-up-the-nhs
 aliases:
  - /comment/1020/lansleys-plans-will-stitch-up-the-nhs
+imported: true
+comments:
+ - its extraordinary to determine a terrific blog like this one todaynot surprisingly appreciate your website and you need to confirm the spelling upon tibetan jewelry a number of your posts Many of themare generally rife havingspellingdifficulties and that i think it isincrediblyWow Great tihiknng JKBskbKU  litqsaikovov

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true